-To add an upgrade file for the GSS software, perform the following steps:
+To add an upgrade file for the GSS software:

 1. Launch your preferred web browser and point it to the Cisco Global Site Selector download page.
 When prompted, log in to Cisco.com using your designated Cisco.com username and password.
 The Cisco GSS Software download page appears, listing the available software upgrades for the GSS software product.